Atul83036/Django_DRF/README.md

-# Implementing simple api's to model the [Trello](https://trello.com/) in  Django DRM with browsable api
+# Implementing simple api's to model the [Trello](https://trello.com/) in  Django DRF with browsable api

 ## Introduction
 Welcome to the project documentation for our Django Rest Framework (DRF) application with a browsable API!